MARS-Group-HAW/model-soh/SOHBigEventBox/README.md

    - **Location**: This issue is mainly in the `WalkingBusDrivingMultimodalRoute` class.
    - **Improvement Needed**: The route calculation and bus stop selection need to be reworked to handle cases where no direct bus route exists, ensuring a more accurate multimodal routing process.
+   - **Currently**: We fixed this problem by adding a new route into the multimodal route list outside the method in the `Visitor` class.
+This should only be a temporary solution, but still works.
+You can see the implementation for that in the `FindMultimodalRoute()` method in the `Visitor` class.

 ---
 *GitHub accounts of the contributors:*